Papilio-Labs/papilio-loader-mcp/README.md

 ### Prerequisites

 1. **Python 3.12+**: Required for running the server
+2. **esptool**: Official Espressif tool for ESP32 programming (installed automatically via pip)
-2. **pesptool**: Included as git submodule (GadgetFactory's esptool fork)
+3. **pesptool**: GadgetFactory's fork for FPGA programming (included as git submodule)
-   - Unified tool for programming both Papilio FPGA and ESP32 devices
+   - Used ONLY for programming FPGA bitstreams to external flash
-   - No additional tools needed - pesptool handles everything!
+   - ESP32 uses official esptool for safety and stability

 ### Setup